jooby-dev/jooby-docs/docs/analog/parameter-types.md

 #### spread factor

 The transmission speed or `Data Rate` of a LoRaWAN message, ranging from `SF7` (highest Data Rate) to `SF12` (lowest Data Rate).
-Making the spreading factor `1` step lower (from `SF10` to `SF9`) allows you to roughly send the same amount of data use half the time on air.
+Making the spreading factor `1` step lower (from `SF10` to `SF9`) allows you to roughly send the same amount of data using half the time on air.
 Lowering the spreading factor makes it more difficult for the gateway to receive a transmission, as it will be more sensitive to noise.
 [More info.](https://www.thethingsnetwork.org/docs/lorawan/spreading-factors/)